 Some landowners give their property directly to Vinalhaven Land Trust, ensuring that the land will remain forever wild.
-While the Trust has limited resources, it occasionally does purchase an exceptional property to ensure its protection.
+While VLT has limited resources, it occasionally does purchase an exceptional property to ensure its protection.

 Should you have an interest in learning more about protecting your land, please contact Linnell Mather, Executive Director

 Twelve miles out to sea, with only thin soils covering the underlying granite, the islands that make up the township of Vinalhaven are not merely an extension of the mainland, separated by some water.
-The ecology of the islands is more "pure" than that on the mainland, with fewer species diversity (and fewer invasives).
-Only the water that falls from the sky and is captured in the granite fissures is available for supporting life here – there is no river under the ocean that reaches the island.
+The ecology of the islands are more "pure" than that on the mainland, with fewer species diversity (and fewer invasives).
+Only the water that falls from the sky and is captured in the granite fissures is available for supporting life here – there is no river under the ocean that reach the islands.

 The work of stewardship, then, is more than maintaining a trail or two – it includes an ever conscious awareness of the fragility of life here, and a responsibility to educate residents and visitors about how we can all care for and protect the habitat and resources that we do have.
-From barren seabird nesting islands, to pitch pine covered "mountain" tops and the wetland recharge areas in between, our islands are our responsibility to respect and protect.
+From barren seabird nesting islands, to pitch pine covered "mountain" tops and the wetland recharge areas in between, it is our responsibility to respect and protect our islands.

 Vinalhaven Land Trust promotes the conservation and appreciation of our island's significant plant and wildlife habitat, our water resources, and scenic or traditionally valued spaces in order to preserve the character of the community for generations to come.

 Click here for membership forms.